Tenam Puente: Description

 For the construction of the Acropolis, it was necessary to level the hills by means of high and long terraces built at different levels, which decrease in size and height as you go up.
 The upper terraces, up to 20 meters high, are formed by stepped bodies.
 The buildings were built around a series of patios and plazas.

 Another group to the south corresponds to temples and residences of the upper classes, distributed around closed squares, with shrines, squares and patios that were delimited by various constructions, as well as platforms with large rooms on top.

 In the surroundings of Tenam Puente are the vestiges of the old population, although very modified by the current agricultural work.

 The spatial composition of the buildings in the area is very similar to the architecture of other Mayan sites in the Central Depression of Chiapas (semi-flat area bordered by the Sierra Madre de Chiapas, the Central Plateau and the Northern Mountains), on the bed of the Grijalva River and its tributaries, a large number of sites with very similar architectural characteristics and construction techniques are distributed, based on blocks of limestone perfectly cut and assembled without mortar and without lime.

 The finishes were applied with stucco, which is still preserved in some walls, floors and stairss, you can also see some stone lajas floors.

 Like many sites in the Chiapas highlands, Tenam Puente is notable for its lack of ornamentation, such as arches, corbelss, and crestings.
-In the same way, only one stele (monument) has been found dated with the year 790, which is kept in the archaeological museum of Tuxtla Gutiérrez.
+In the same way, only one stele has been found dated with the year 790, which is kept in the archaeological museum of Tuxtla Gutiérrez.